BootstraAI/bootstra-ai/README.md

 **Adding Repo Extractors:** Easily add popular repo extractors in the Bootstra AI app to jailbreak iOS 17 – iOS 17.4 on the latest iPhone models.
 Unlock new possibilities and explore customization with Repo Extractor Prompts!

+## Bootstra AI Jailbreak for TrollStore and TrollStore 2

+Bootstra AI Jailbreak extends the capabilities of TrollStore, a remarkable utility that empowers users to permanently sign and install any .ipa or .tipa file as an app on their iPhones or iPads.
+With the support of Bootstra AI Jailbreak, TrollStore offers a seamless experience for iOS customization.

+### Key Features

+- **Perma-Signing**: Install apps directly from .ipa files, ensuring they remain signed indefinitely.
+- **Entitlement Flexibility**: Customize your apps extensively by leveraging a wide range of entitlements.
+- **No Computer Required**: Unlike traditional jailbreaking methods, TrollStore operates without the need for a computer during installation.

+Explore the best TrollStore AppsStore, where you’ll find a curated collection of apps, tweaks, and enhancements.
+Whether you’re a seasoned jailbreaker or a curious user, Bootstra AI Jailbreak enhances your iOS experience.

 ## Bootstra AI: Your Ultimate Jailbreak Assistant

 Tired of the jailbreaking hassle?
 Bootstra AI is here to simplify it for you! 📱🔓